chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 Police deployed a fogger to clear demonstraters including striking students from outside a University Regents and Sproul Hall plaza on the University of California campus.

-{{< figure src="berkeley_1969_02_21.jpg" alt="Police use pepper fogger to create cloud of tear gas as they move on strikers to clear Sproul Hall plaza" caption="Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 2/21/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_21.jpg" alt="B/W newspaper clipping.
+Four people walking towards camera wearing helmets with face shields.
+Person on the left wearing white shirt and tie has several items hanging from belt.
+In right hand carrying radio with extended antenna.
+On right side person dressed in all black standing with a wide stance and holding pepper-fogger at hip height in right hand aimed forward.
+In center two more people dressed in all black, one with a short stick or club in left hand.
+Background is mostly cloudy with someone behind white shirt person, holding some sort of stick aloft.
+Glimpses of additional bodies are visible in the cloudy background." caption="Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 2/21/1969; AP Wirephoto" width="500px">}}

 This deployment was covered across the country and in Canada on February 21 [Press-Telegram (Long Beach, California), Red Deer Advocate Red Deer, Alberta, Canada), The Sumter Daily Item (Sumter, South Carolina), The New Mexican (Santa Fe, New Mexico), The Leader-Post (Regina, Saskatchewan), The Jackson Sun (Jackson, Tennessee), and The Daily Tribune (Wisconsin Rapids, Wisconsin)] and 22 [Janesville Daily Gazette (Janesville, Wisconsin) and Messenger-Inquirer (Owensboro, Kentucky)], 1969.